The Tanks Are Coming (1951 film)

 The Tanks Are Coming is a 1951 war film directed by Lewis Seiler and starring Steve Cochran and Philip Carey.
-The story is set during World War II in 1944 France.
+The story is set in 1944 during World War II in France.
 The film chronicles the U.S. 3rd Armored Division's advance across northern France and its attempt to pierce the Siegfried Line.

-Not to be confused with the 20-minute educational film of the same name from 1941.
+The film is unrelated to the 1941 educational short film of the same title.

 Plot

-Normandy, 1944, post-D-Day.
-A tank commander, Sgt.
-Joe Davis, is very popular with his men.
-So much so, that when he is killed during a brief skirmish with the enemy, his crew fall into despondency.
-That is, until Davis's replacement, Sgt.
-Sullivan, shows up.
-To the men, "Sully's" arrival is like a splash of ice water.
-He rouses their anger when he orders the immediate discard of Davis's personal effects.
-He replaces their tank driver with a known drunkard.
-He challenges the loyalty of a German-American crew member named "Heinie."
-He bullies another man, Kolowicz, into fisticuffs.
+In Normandy in 1944 after D-Day, the crew of tank commander Sgt.
+Joe Davis fall into despondency following his death.
+Davis is replaced by Sgt.
+Francis Sullivan, who rouses the men's anger when he orders that Davis's personal effects be discarded.
+Sullivan replaces the tank driver with a known drunkard, challenges the loyalty of German-American crew member Heinie Weinburger and fights with Danny Kolowicz.

-In short, Sully transforms a crew of emotional zombies, bemoaning their probable fate, into an over-achieving squad of efficient killers.
-All of this, despite their hatred of Sully.
-But in the following months, as they fight their way to the Siegfried Line, both Sullivan and his men begin to share a mutual respect.
+Despite his unpopular actions, Sully transforms the men into a squad of efficient killers.
+As they fight their way to the Siegfried Line, Sullivan and his men begin to share a mutual respect.